Diversified exposure to emerging markets, capturing value and growth

 Portfolio Attribution

-The Portfolio outperformed the Index in March 2025.
-We use both bottom-up “stock-specific” and top-down factor categories to seek to forecast alpha for the stocks in the Portfolio's investable universe.
-Our bottom-up valuation, growth, and corporate events factors were positive indicators in March.
-Our technical (price momentum) and competitive strength factors were negative indicators.
-Our top-down macroeconomic, country/sector aggregate, and currency factors were negative indicators in March.
+The Portfolio modestly outperformed the Index in March 2026.
+We use both bottom-up “stock-specific” and top-down factor categories to forecast alpha for the stocks in the Portfolio’s investable universe.
+Our bottom-up valuation and competitive strength factors were positive indicators in March.
+Our growth, technical (price momentum), and corporate events factors were negative indicators.
+Our top-down macroeconomic, currency, and country/sector aggregate factors were negative indicators during the month.

 The market commentary expresses the portfolio managers’ views as of the date of this report and should not be relied on as research or investment advice regarding any stock.
 These views and the portfolio holdings and characteristics are subject to change.
 There is no guarantee that any forecasts made will come to pass.
 The securities identified and described above do not represent all of the securities purchased, sold or recommended for client accounts.
 The reader should not assume that an investment in the securities identified was or will be profitable.
 Past performance does not guarantee future results.
 For a description of our performance attribution methodology, or to obtain a list showing every holding's contribution to the overall account's performance during the quarter, please contact our product manager, Kevin Moutes, at 310-231-6116 or [email protected].